skoczen/will/docs/plugins/bundled.md

 #### World time

 We're a remote company.
 Maybe you are too.
 Or your clients are.
 Or the light/dark cycle of the world just fascinates you.
-If any of these are you,

-1. Get a free `WORLD_WEATHER_ONLINE_V2_KEY` from [world weather online](http://developer.worldweatheronline.com).
-2. Get the time in pretty much any city on earth.
+If any of these are you, just ask Will to get the time in pretty much any city on earth.
 Even our globe-trotting CEO hasn't been able to stump him.

 ![World time](../img/world_time.gif)